-At the upcoming SIHH 2010 trade show that will start in just about three weeks, the Swiss watch brand Baume et Mercier will present its new Baume & Mercier Classima Executives XL Chronograph and Complete Calendar (ref.
-8870) self-winding timepiece.
-Not offering anything terribly new when it comes to styling, the watch still features a good and robust movement that would probably make this timepiece a good value proposition if the price is right.
+At the SIHH 2010 trade show, Baume et Mercier has presented its 2010 Classima Executives XL Chronograph and Complete Calendar (ref.
+8870).
+Not offering anything new when it comes to styling, the collection still featured a good and robust movement that would probably make this timepiece a good value proposition if the price is right.

-Equipped with what Baume et Mercier calls a “complete calendar,” (a complication that, while capable of displaying current time, date, day of week and month, still can’t take into account leap years and needs to be adjusted every two years) the watch doesn’t differ too much from similar offerings from Longines (over 9000 of them,) Mido, barely-known brands like SWI and Bernex and a great number of other watches powered by the ETA Valjoux 7751 chronograph movement with the same complications.
+Equipped with what Baume et Mercier calls a “complete calendar,” (a complication that, while capable of displaying the current time, date, day of week and month, still can’t take into account leap years and needs to be adjusted every two years) the collection doesn’t differ too much from similar offerings from Longines (over 9000 of them,) Mido, barely-known brands like SWI and Bernex and many other watches powered by the ETA Valjoux 7751 chronograph movement with the same complications.

-However, we would like to see more luxury timekeepers that are powered by unique, manufacture-made calibers, not by mass-produced ebauches!
+However, we would like to see more luxury timekeepers that are powered by unique, manufacture-made calibers, not by mass-produced blank movements!

-The only difference from the rest of the pack is that the central date hand is made of 18 carat red gold, which is a nice touch, but doesn’t add much neither to the watch’s legibility nor its style.
+The only difference from the rest of the pack is that the central date hand is made of 18-karat red gold, which is a nice touch but does it add anything either to the legibility or style?

-Although definitely not a collector’s item, this watch may be a good sell if Baume et Mercier manages to keep its price below the €2000 mark.
+Although not a collector’s item, this one may be a good choice if Baume et Mercier manages to keep its price below the €2000 mark*.

-Here is a short video review of the watch (in French):
+Here is a short video review (in French):

-UPDATE: OMG!
+* UPDATE ON PRICING: OMG!
 They ask almost $5000 for the piece!
-While I can understand reasoning behind their pricing model (after all, it is the same ballpark for most “luxury” timekeepers equipped with this iteration of ETA 7750 + “full calendar” add-on module,) I would still recon that shops dealing with Baume et Mercier watches would have to put a good discount on this model to move it quickly.
-After all, a similarly styled Longines Master Chronograph with the same full calendar module would set you back at just $3300 USD and, for many customers, this brand has a lot more appeal than a lot less-advertised B&M that is still often regarded as an ambitious upstart that still lacks an easy to recognize design language of its own.
+While I can understand the reasoning behind their pricing model (after all, it is the same ballpark for most “luxury” timekeepers equipped with this iteration of ETA 7750 + “full calendar” add-on module,) I would still reckon that shops dealing with Baume et Mercier watches would have to put a good discount on this model to move it quickly.
+After all, a similarly styled Longines Master Chronograph with the same full calendar module would set you back at just $3300 and, for many customers, this brand has a lot more appeal than a lot less-advertised B&M that is still often regarded as an ambitious upstart that still lacks an easy to recognize design language of its own.

 Photos: Baume et Mercier

 Baume et Mercier Classima Executives XL Chronograph and Complete Calendar (ref.
-8870) automatic watch specification
+8870) specification

 Movement: Caliber ETA Valjoux 7751, automatic, rotor decorated with Cotes de Geneve, blued steel screws, Swiss Made

-Functions & Complications: Hours, minutes, small seconds, chronograph, complete calendar (day of week, date, month, moonphase,) 24-hour second timezone (GMT)
+Functions & Complications: Hours, minutes, small seconds, chronograph, complete calendar (day of the week, date, month, moon phase,) 24-hour second timezone (GMT)

 Power reserve: 42 hours